mischameyer/sample-dotnetcore-webapi-ef/README.md

 # sample-dotnetcore-webapi-ef
-A simple dotnet-core webapi with Entity Framework Core
+A simple dotnet-core webapi with Entity Framework Core (connecting to MSSQL)